Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Vacuum and Mop

-Remove the cloths or paper towels from the affected area.
+Remove the clothes or paper towels from the affected area.
 The baking soda will be dry at this point, so you can vacuum it up off the floor.
 Follow up by washing your floor as usual.

 hepper-dog-paw-divider 5